zeropointnine/tts-audiobook-tool/README.md

 ### Inference speeds, expectations

-These are my anecdotal inference speeds (running Windows unless otherwise noted).
+These are my anecdotal inference speeds (running Windows unless otherwise noted; note that CUDA inference speeds on Linux can be appreciably faster).
 The app adopts each respective model's reference inference implementation logic as much as possible.

 | TTS Model               | Hardware             | Speed           | Notes |
 | ----------------------- | -------------------- | --------------- | ----- |